-CHC33015 Certificate III in Individual Support Ageing qualification reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centered support to people who may require support due to ageing, disability or some other reason.
-Work involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.
-Workers have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centered support.
+This Cert 3 level aged Care course – CHC33015 Certificate III in Individual Support Ageing is delivered in Parramatta.
+It reflects the role of workers in the community to care for aged person and/or residential setting who follow an individualised plan to provide person-centered support to aged people who may require support due to ageing, disability or some other reason.
+Work in these aged care facility involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.
+After completion of this aged care course, support workers will have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centered support.

 - Accommodation Support Worker

 - Food Services Worker (Aged Care)

 No licensing, legislative or certification requirements apply to this Certificate III in Individual Support Ageing at the time of publication.
 However, all students will be required to have a working with vulnerable people and police check before commencing work placement.

 - School certificate or equivalent (Grade 10)